 1/4 cup chickpeas

 1/4 cup fresh mint, either very small leaves or finely chopped

 Preheat oven to 425.

 Wash the delicata squash and dry.
 Then cut in half and remove seeds.
 Cut into slices.

-Lay onto a baking sheet and drizzle with a small amount of olive oil.
+Lay on a baking sheet and drizzle with a small amount of olive oil.
 Toss to coat both sides.
 Slide into the oven and roast for 8 minutes.
 Flip the squash over and roast for another 10 – 12 minutes – only until lightly golden brown.

-Heat a large frying pan over medium low heat.
+Heat a large frying pan over medium-low heat.
 Add the garlic, stir and then toss in the kale.
 Cook until wilted but still bright green.
 Remove from the heat and set aside.

 Using a large spoon evenly spread the hummus on top of a serving platter.